This page provides information on V-Ray Dome Light.

 Luminance (lm/m^2/sr) – Visible light surface power measured in lumens per square meter per steradian.
 The intensity of the light depends on its size.

 Radiant Power (W) – Total emitted visible light power measured in watts.
 The intensity of the light does not depend on its size.
 This is not the same as the electric power consumed by a light bulb for example.
 A typical 100W light bulb only emits between 2 and 3 watts as visible light.

 Radiance (W/m^2/sr) – Visible light surface power measured in watts per square meter per steradian.
 The intensity of the light depends on its size.

 Shape – Controls whether the Dome light covers the entire scene or only half above the horizon.
 See the Shape of Dome Light example below for illustration.

 Finite Dome – Enables the finite dome projection mode.
 If enabled, the dome light becomes a finite half dome with ground.
-See the Placing objects into HDRIs using finite dome light example below.
+See the Embed models in HDRIs with the finite dome mode example below.

 Radius – Specifies the radius of the projection.

 Projection Height – Specifies the camera height for the projection.